ticktackk/ChangeContentOwnerForXF2/README.md

 Description
 -----------

-Change Content Owner is an add-on that allows you to change content owner
+This add-on allows allows you to change the owner of content or the timestamp content.

 Requirements
 ------------